Research ICT Africa is advertising a final call for applications from prospective Google Policy Fellows.

 Communication Policy Research: south (CPRsouth) intends to build human capacity in the South by reinforcing and developing the knowledge, skills, and commitment of ICT policy and regulation scholars in the region or with substantial interest in the region.
 The overall objective is to create policy intellectuals capable of informed and effective intervention in ICT policy and regulatory processes in specific country contexts.

-Abstracts/paper proposals on ICT policy and regulation research carried out in the Asia Pacific and Africa, or relevant to the Asia-Pacific and Africa, may be submitted for review and acceptance.
+Abstracts/paper proposals on ICT policy and regulation research carried out in Africa and the Asia-Pacific region, or relevant to Africa and the Asia-Pacific region, may be submitted for review and acceptance.
 The paper proposals must be classifiable with at least three keywords from the list.

 The conference will accommodate about 30 paper presenters from Africa and the Asia-Pacific over the course of three days.
 The conference includes sessions on cutting-edge developments on policy and regulation in the South and discussion of the research-policy interface.
 Each of the paper sessions will be chaired by a senior scholar and include a discussant, who will provide substantive comments on the papers.